Name of Organization: Sam Onyemaechi Humanitarian Foundation.

 Since the beginning ‘Sam Onyemaechi Humanitarian Foundation’ has been running out several programs in Communities promoting spirit of volunteerism and celebrating youth led social action.
 We have organized a major social action project titled ‘Change for life’ in 10 large Communities with an approximate outreach of around 23000 peoples.
 This project involved collecting and donating used and unused clothes blankets, shoes, food items to the needy.

 What we propose?

-Sam Onyemaechi Humanitarian foundation wants to transform how people in the community think, act and talk about menstrual hygiene.
-We aimed to make more impact, circulate more information into the community and expand activities and events to support disadvantaged girls.
+We aimed to make more impact, circulate more information into the community and expand activities and events to support disadvantaged youths.
 This will depend on obtaining funding and other forms of support as any costs currently incurred to run events are out of pocket expenses.
 Additionally, they are actively engaging with more community centers, the local council and NGOs to support the SOHF and its expanding activities.

 We will design and run campaigns involving adolescents’ young people and adult from rural and urban areas every year starting with the end of year 1.
 This will help to consolidate their learnings and create awareness about social issues.

 Given the increased risk of unemployment ravaging the country, there is greater need for Vocational education and training, it allows youths to gain practical experience in their chosen career path before they even graduate.
 Youths who finish those rigorous programs, have the credentials and training they need to get started right away in their chosen career path.